tomusdrw/JIPs/JIP-6.md

 ### Formatting guideliness

 Hex-encoded data must be prefixed with `0x` for visual distinction from decimal numbers.
-If number formatting is not explicitly specified, hex- encoding must be used.
+If number formatting is not explicitly specified, decimal encoding must be used.
 The format also uses hex encoding for large data blobs, despite these being larger than e.g. base64, to allow simpler sub-blob searches (e.g. a particular constant value can be searched in read/written memory blobs).

 ### Context log lines (optional)